arunksingh16/devassignment/devops/README.md

 4) Upon successful deployment to the Dev environment, deployment should be easily promoted to QA and Prod through automated process.

-As similar to above Azure DevOps environment and deployment is used for further deployment.
+As similar to above Azure DevOps environment and deployment is used to prepare all env stages.
+The release will progress through stages on successful completion of previous stage

 5) The deployments to QA and Prod should be enabled with Approvals from approvers only

-Azure DevOps environment and deployment is used for further deployment.
-But using Azure DevOps environment you can control the approval process and other required checks.
+Azure DevOps environment and deployment is used to prepare deployment stages.
+Using Azure DevOps environment you can control the approval process and other required checks.
 Those checks are not part of YAML pipeline and need to be configured using Azure DevOps UI.